11 of The Biggest Tech and Major Product Recalls

-In light of the recent recall of Samsung Galaxy Note 7 smartphones, CNBC has compiled a list of 11 of the biggest tech recalls ever.
+In light of the recent recall of Samsung Galaxy Note 7 smartphones, CNBC has compiled a list of 11 of the biggest tech and major product recalls ever.
 Surprisingly, 10 of the 11 recalls dealt with significant safety and injury hazards, such as fires, shock injuries, and burns, rather than simple product failures.

 The Samsung Galaxy Note 7 was recalled this month due to exploding batteries reported.
 This could have an impact of $900 million to the company’s third-quarter operating profit.